 "See that ye all follow the bishop, even as Christ Jesus does the Father, and the presbytery [priest] as ye would the apostles.
 Do ye also reverence the deacons, as those that carry out the appointment of God.
 Let no man do anything connected with the Church without the bishop.
 Let that be deemed a proper Eucharist, which is [administered] either by the bishop, or by one to whom he has entrusted it.
 Wherever the bishop shall appear, there let the multitude also be; by the bishop, or by one to whom he has entrusted it.
 Wherever the bishop shall appear, there let the multitude also be; even as, wherever Jesus Christ is, there is the Catholic Church."
 Ignatius of Antioch, Epistle to the Smyrneans, 8:2 (c.
 A.D.
 110)

-I won't get into a blow by blow refutation of every accusation of Mary idolatry, saint worship and other stuff he throws around to defend his simple refusal to humble himself.
-Most of Mr. MacArthur's accusations and vitriol against Catholicism have been responded to, in one way or another, on my site, because underneath all his rhetoric, his attacks are very common, misunderstandings of Catholicism.
-We suggest doing a search, or going to the site map.
-Hopefully, that will help.
+Most of Mr. MacArthur's accusations and vitriol against Catholicism have been responded to elsewhere on this site, because underneath all his rhetoric, his attacks are very common misunderstandings of Catholicism such as Mary idolatry and saint worship.
+We suggest doing a site search, or going to the site map.

 Also, we would encourage you to simply ask our Lord about the Catholic Church in prayer.
 We suggest you try praying something like this every day for a couple of weeks: